PNNL-CompBio/coderdata/docs/pages/usage.md

 - `drug-blind`: Splits according to drug association.
 Any sample associated with a drug will be unique to one of the splits.
 For example samples with association to drug A will only be present in the train split, but never in test or validate.
 - `cancer-blind`: Splits according to cancer association.
 Equivalent to drug-blind, except cancer types will be unique to splits.

-`ratio` can be used to adjust the split ratios using a 3 item tuple containing integers.
+`ratio` can be used to adjust the split ratios using a 3 item tuple containing integers (2 items for `.split_train_other`).
 For example `ratio=(5:3:2)` would result in a split where train, test and validate contain roughly 50%, 30% and 20% of the original data respectively.

 `random_state` defines a seed values for the random number generator.
 Defining a `random_state` will guarantee reproducability as two runs with the same `random_state` will result in the same splits.